JhoBotics/-Robotics2_JMFinalProject_Group__5-6_2025/README.md

 ### Procedure:
 1. Derive the Velocity Equation from Jacobian Matrix.
 2. Design the electro-pneumatics in FluidSim of the 3-DOF Cartesian Manipulator with A+B+C+C-B-A- sequence.
-3. Program the PLC module to control the electro-pneumatics in FluidSim of the 3-DOF Cartesian Manipulator with A+B+C+C-B-A- sequence.
-4. Provide the following as output of the experiment:
-    a.
-Velocity Equation
-    b.
-Electro-pneumatics Circuit
-    c.
-PLC Program

 ### Documentation
 PNEUMATIC AND PLC WIRING